-The discount rate used to measure the total pension liability was reduced to 6.875% as of December 31, 2022 from 7.0% as of December 31, 2021.
+The discount rate used to measure the total pension liability was 7.0% as of December 31, 2021 and December 31, 2020.
 The projection of cash flows used to determine the discount rate assumed that employee contributions from pension plan members will be made at the current contribution rate and that contributions from participating employers will be made at actuarially determined rates as set by statute.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current pension plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.